 A cat that is sick and dying will often go through a drastic personality change.
-If he was formerly an outgoing fellow, he may now become something of a recluse and become irritable if you try to handle him.
-This is likely because he's in pain and doesn't want to be touched.
-On the other hand, some cats that were quite independent when they were healthy may now seek out the companionship of the owners as death draws near.
-This can be a difficult symptom to interpret as many non-life-threatening illnesses can also lead to this behavior.
+If they were formerly an outgoing fellow, they may now become something of a recluse and become irritable if you try to handle them.
+This is likely because they are in pain and don't want to be touched.
+On the other hand, some cats that were quite independent when they were healthy may now seek out the companionship of their owners as death draws near.
+This can be a difficult symptom to interpret, as many non-life-threatening illnesses can also lead to this behavior.

 Cats seem to have the ability to know that they are going to die.
-A sick cat will often begin seeking out places that are comfortable to him, yet away from his owners.
+A sick cat will often begin seeking out places that are comfortable to them yet away from their owners.
 For pet owners who allow a cat outside, this can cause problems.
-Cats will often seek out cool, shaded areas, such as under bushes, thickets of wild grasses or under vehicles.
+Cats will often seek out cool, shaded areas, such as under bushes, thickets of wild grasses, or under vehicles.
 If your sick or aging pet has suddenly pulled a disappearing act, check in these areas around your home first.
-Indoor pets will exhibit a similar behavior, seeking out cool, dark areas in which to rest.
-Typical hiding places in the home include the cellar, under beds or in rooms used for storage.
-A dying cat may not even come out when it is time for meals, to drink water or use the litter box.
+Indoor pets will exhibit similar behavior, seeking out cool, dark areas in which to rest.
+Typical hiding places in the home include the cellar, under beds, or in rooms used for storage.
+A dying cat may not even come out when it is time for meals, to drink water, or use the litter box.

 Changes in Eating

 Changes in Appearance

 A cat that is close to dying may gradually develop more of an unkempt appearance.
-He won't have the energy to groom himself as he normally would.
-In addition, his fur may even come out in small clumps or shed copiously.
-If a cat is extremely weak, he may urinate on himself and can develop an odor or matted fur from this.
+They won't have the energy to groom themselves as they normally would.
+In addition, their fur may even come out in small clumps or shed copiously.
+If a cat is extremely weak, they may urinate on themselves and can develop an odor or matted fur from this.